Do You Truly Know Why You Have Chosen Your Partner?

 2. Engage in activities like going to the gym and doing a medium-capacity strength workout, taking a Bikram Hot Yoga session, or going running.
 Add a stretching session or other activities that support your body to release tension.

-If You Are A Woman/The Feminine Way
+If You Are a Woman/The Feminine Way

 1. Do things that increase the flow of love in your life like walking the dog, spending time in nature, or singing along your favorite songs.